- Home

 Cost sharing is the financial and non-financial support contributed by the University or a third-party to a sponsored project in order to complete the project’s statement of work.
 When cost sharing is required by the sponsor as a condition of the award, it should only occur to the extent necessary to meet the project’s scope of work.
 Any other proposals of cost sharing must be requested by the Principal Investigator (PI) and approved by appropriate Management Center leadership at time of proposal.
 If proposed cost sharing is accepted by a sponsor, the University must document, meet and track these costs in a consistent manner.

-Cost sharing commitments may appear in a variety of forms and documents throughout the award proposal, including budget justifications, Letters of Support and scientific sections of the proposal.
+Cost sharing commitments may appear in a variety of forms and documents throughout the award proposal, including budget justifications, letters of support and scientific sections of the proposal.
 Grant Managers (GMs) and PIs should be aware that sponsors consider any examples of quantifiable commitments of support to be proposed cost sharing.
 In addition, individual sponsors and awards may have additional cost sharing requirements or restrictions, which must be followed under the terms and conditions of the award.
-Therefore, GMs and PIs should review all proposal, award and related documents to ensure awareness of cost sharing commitments.
+Therefore, GMs and PIs should review all proposal, award, and related documents to ensure awareness of cost sharing commitments.

 II.
 Definitions